Why Indices Count the Total Number of Black Hole Microstates (at large N): Final comments

 \section{Final comments}

-Let us summarize the main conclusions of this paper.
-We then finalize mentioning some interesting open questions. \begin{itemize} \item We have shown that the BPS partition function $Z_{BPS}[\omega,\varphi]\,$, or equivalently, $Z[\beta=+\infty,\omega,\varphi]\,$, is a protected observable, and consequently, like the index, it can be computed at zero gauge coupling.
+Let us summarize the main conclusions of this work. \begin{itemize} \item We used the supersymmetric localization method to show that the partition function over BPS states $Z_{\text{BPS}}$ is a perturbatively protected quantity, piecewise independent of the gauge coupling.
+This offers a fresh perspective on the non-renormalization argument of~\cite{Grant:2008sk} using the contemporary perspective on protectedness provided by supersymmetric localization~\cite{Pestun:2007rz}.

-\item This is the natural observable to count supersymmetric black hole microstates, as it is a positive quantity without large-$N$ oscillations.
+\item The piecewise coupling-independent $Z_{\text{BPS}}$ is the natural observable to count supersymmetric black hole microstates, as it is a positive quantity without large-$N$ sign oscillations.

-\item We have shown that in the semiclassical expansion~\eqref{eq:SemiclassicalExp2} $Z_{BPS}$ localizes to an ensemble of superconformal indices.
-This dynamical localization explains why using the index is enough to compute the asymptotic growth of states at leading order at large-$N\,$.
+\item We have shown that in the semiclassical expansion~\eqref{eq:SemiclassicalExp2} the zero-coupling version of $Z_{\text{BPS}}$ localizes to an ensemble of superconformal indices.
+This means that at the leading order in the expansion~\eqref{eq:SemiclassicalExp2} the zero-coupling and strong-coupling versions of $Z_{\text{BPS}}$ generate the very same asymptotic growth in the number of states in co-dimension one loci of charges (which are related with a choice of a single delta function in, e.g.,~\eqref{eq:AsymptLocFormulaGeneral} \footnote{Our results strongly indicate that different choices of co-dimension 1 regions correspond to different choices of $M>1$ and $p$ in~\eqref{eq:AsymptLocFormulaGeneral}}).

+\ That is because the indices entering in the relevant asymptotic localization formula count only genuine BPS states.
+Namely, states that remain BPS all the way from weak to strong coupling and viceversa.
+Thus, the aforementioned asymptotic localization mechanism implements, dynamically, a projection to genuine BPS state.

+\ Consequently, to make contact with the gravitational perspectives that emerge in expansions where the dynamical localization holds, it is enough to work with the zero-coupling version of $Z_{\text{BPS}}\,$.

+\item The localization of $Z_{\text{BPS}}$ to ensembles of superconformal indices also explains why using the index is enough to compute the asymptotic growth of the total number of states over a co-dimension 1 region of charges of order $N^2$ at leading order in a large-$N$ expansion (after averaging-out large oscillations).

+\item Remarkably, this localization mechanism follows as well from a saddle-point analysis in a large-charge expansion at finite $N$, e.g.\,, for $N=2\,$.
+We exploit this to check our conclusions.
+In apprendix~\ref{sec:App} we explicitly compute the total degeneracy in the free theory, $d[J,Q]\,$, at gauge rank $N=2$ at large-enough charges using the Cauchy residue formula.
+The results in apprendix~\ref{sec:App} confirm the predictions obtained from the saddle-point method.

-\item Of course, at finite-$N$ the most natural observable to count microstates of the black hole is not the index but the BPS partition function $Z_{BPS}\,$.
+\item At small enough charges the most natural observable to count microstates of the (quantum extension of) black holes is not the index but the BPS partition function $Z_{\text{BPS}}\,$, this time at strong coupling.
+The latter distinction is essential because at small enough charges the aforementioned asymptotic localization formula does not apply.

-\item We have identified and computed contributions of novel large-$N$ saddle point configurations in field theory.
+\item We have identified and computed contributions of novel large-$N$ (or large charge) saddle point configurations in field theory.